edisonX-sudo/MetaTraderAccountViewer/README.md

 Q&A:

 1.how 2 use Scriptable?
-open Scriptable, click on the "+" button on the right-top, past the code from MetaTraderAccountViewer.js and rename it as 'MetaTraderAccountViewer'.
+open Scriptable, click the "+" button on the right-top, past the code from MetaTraderAccountViewer.js and rename it as 'MetaTraderAccountViewer'.
 And return 2 the Home panel.
 Then add a widget of Scriptable at Home panel, select the script named as MetaTraderAccountViewer.